 Since the LIT program is a two week session, participants will complete their regular camper check-in process on the Sunday start of the first week (as listed in the Camper & Parent Handbook).
+Relaxed programming will be provided Saturday to allow campers to recharge after a busy camp week.
 On the Sunday start of their second week, all LITs will move to their new cabin and transition completely to LIT programming.